CardenasLabUA/Gage-repeatability-DCE-MRI/README.md

 **Corresponding Author**: 	Julio Cárdenas-Rodríguez, Ph.D.
 email:                      cardenaj@email.arizona.edu

-This is  collection of functions used in the simulations of the following manuscrit submitted for publication to [NMR in Biomedicine](http://onlinelibrary.wiley.com/journal/10.1002/(ISSN)1099-1492)

 **Abstract:**
 We studied the effect of linearization on the repeatability of the Tofts and reference region models (RRM) for Dynamic Contrast-Enhanced MRI (DCE MRI).
 We compared the repeatabilities of these two linearized models, the standard non-linear version, and semi-quantitative methods of analysis.